 Her mind raced, comparing the handwriting to the Red Letter burning in her pocket.
 She wasn’t a forensic analyst, but she was a hunter of details.
 The paper stock alone—that heavy, cream-laid vellum—was only available to the people in this very room.
 And that Ouroboros imprint?
 It wasn’t just a symbol; it was a fingerprint of the Ink elite.

-If she was right, the Red Letters weren’t a random act of Ink extremism; they were a directive from the heart of the Aurelius Circle.
+If she was right, the Red Letters weren’t a random act of Ink extremism; they were a rot spread from the heart of the Aurelius Circle.
 The betrayal tasted like copper in her mouth.
-She didn’t know which of them had held the pen, but she knew the order had been signed in their blood.
+She didn’t know which of them had held the pen, but she knew the order had irrevocably shamed the Circle.
+The only cure for a rot so deep was to rip it out by the roots, pruning until nothing was left to spread again.
+It was the only way to save it.

 “The disruption at the Equinox was a violation of school protocol,” Gwen began, her voice gaining a sharp, crystalline edge.
 “However, it was not the only violation.
 The Red Letters appearing in the dormitories are an even graver breach.
 It was an Ink-orchestrated threat to the school’s stability and safety.”

-“Surely, Gwen,” Catriona said, her voice wavering, “those letters were merely a heated response.
+“Surely, Gwenhwyfar,” Catriona said, her voice wavering, “those letters were a heated response.
 A prank by some overzealous Inks.”

 “A harmless distraction,” Isolde added, her voice dropping into a register of sharp warning.
 Her hand hovered over the tiny, iron pendant hanging from her silver choker chain before she seemed to catch herself, hiding her hands beneath the table.
 “We should focus on the Vapours who actually instigated the physical disorderly conduct.”